gillesboisson/blender-probes-export/readme.md

 A global environment map is also baked and saved in hdr file

-TODO: create custom blender objet
-It can be define through a blender reflection cubemap with Use as global probe environment option checked
+TODO: create custom blender objet rather using reflectance probe It can be define through a blender reflection cubemap with Use as global probe environment option checked

 #### Data structure